 The lowest price that a cryptocurrency has been in its history.

-As Bitcoin is was the first and considered the main cryptocurrency, all other coins where termed ‘altcoins’ or ‘alternative coins’
+As Bitcoin was the first and considered the main cryptocurrency, all other coins were termed as ‘altcoins’ or ‘alternative coins’

 A randomly generated string of letters and numbers that designates the location of your wallet on the blockchain.

 An acronym for Application Programming interface.
 A software interface that allows two applications to communicate and interact with one another.

 This term indicates that the market is on a downward trend.